- slide 1 of 3

 When students are getting ready to take a road trip with their families today, they can usually pack whatever they want.
 They bring books, MP3 players, handheld electronic games, puzzles, stuffed animals, and favorite pillows.
 If they are moving to a new house, they pack up all their stuff and take it with them to their new home.
 But pioneer children didn't have this luxury.

-They had to choose what to pack in the wagon or pack only what they could carry if their wagon was full.There's a great resource on the Little House website that lists how much typical items weighed and how much the wagon should weigh when taking the trip west.
+They had to choose what to pack in the wagon or pack only what they could carry if their wagon was full.There's a great resource on the Little House on the Prairie website that lists how much typical items weighed and how much the wagon should weigh when taking the trip west.
 Students can use this resource and decide what to pack in their wagons.
-Then they can create a small play about packing the wagon with one of the students in the group playing a family member who wants to take items that are too heavy.

 - slide 2 of 3